ian/hybrid/examples/miniapp/README.md

 const agent = new Agent({
   name: "Miniapp Agent",
   model: openrouter("x-ai/grok-4"),
-  instructions: "You are a helpful AI agent with onchain capabilities...",
+  instructions: `You are a helpful AI agent with onchain capabilities.
+You can help users with:
+- Checking wallet balances across multiple chains (Ethereum, Base, Polygon, Arbitrum, Optimism)
+- Sending transactions and checking transaction status
+- Getting current gas prices and estimating transaction costs
+- Providing information about blockchain blocks and network status

+You have access to blockchain tools and can perform onchain operations.
+Always be helpful and explain what you're doing when interacting with blockchain networks.`,
   tools: [
     blockchainTools.getBalance,
     blockchainTools.getTransaction,